Tips for Grading Writing Masterpieces and On-Demands

 You might not be the teacher who can do this, and that’s okay.
 I have teacher friends that couldn’t either and would focus one day on getting them all graded.
 This means papers come home that night, but at least it’s only one day.

-Do what works best for you, but look at your calendar and block out time for the grading.
+Do what works best for you, but look at your calendar and block out time for grading student writing.

 6. Don’t grade a writing sample every week!